Do Something

 Write a Letter to the Editor.
 Follow these links to get started:

-Most importantly, show up and speak at a public hearing
+Show up and speak at a public hearing

 Talking Points